kparkov/programming-fundamentals/src/Week 2/README.md

 }
 else
 {
-    // This code block gets executed if age was not 18 or higher.
+    // This code block gets executed if the first block did not.
     Console.WriteLine("Smut, pomfrit.");
 }